Irregular Korean Verbs: The Key to Fluid Korean Speech

 Weather is too cold.

-Verbs ending with ㄹ often drop this final consonant when certain endings are attached.
+In Korean verb conjugation, verbs ending with often drop this final consonant when they meet certain endings like -는.

 서울에 사는 사람들은 바빠요.